 Using Machine Learning In The Real World

 We already use machine learning in so many day-to-day living situations that we do not even consider.
 Let’s start with the simple ones, Siri and Alexa.
-These digital assistants pick up on your behaviour, the things you like, like NZ Bingo sites, and the things you dislike.
+These digital assistants pick up on your behaviour, the things you like and the things you dislike.
 They then use them to provide tailored responses.
 As a result, you can access suggested movies, music and series that you’ll like.

 Another great example is anti-malware software and spam detectors that are programmed to detect certain behaviours and put a stop to them.
 This is how your computer systems can stay protected without much intervention from your side.